Bayesian Entropy Estimation for Countable Discrete Distributions: Introduction

-We focus here on the under-sampled regime, where the number of unique symbols observed in the data is small in comparison with the unknown (perhaps countably infinite) number of possible symbols.
 The Pitman-Yor process (PYP), a two-parameter generalization of the Dirichlet process (DP) \cite{Pitman97,Ishwaran03,Goldwater06}, provides an attractive family of priors in this setting, since: (1) the posterior distribution over entropy has analytically tractable moments; and (2) distributions drawn from a PYP can exhibit power-law tails, a feature commonly observed in data from social, biological, and physical systems~\cite{Zipf49,DudokDeWit1999,Newman05}.

 We show that a PYP prior with fixed hyperparameters imposes a narrow prior distribution over entropy, leading to severe bias and overly narrow posterior credible intervals given a small dataset.
 Our approach, inspired by~\citet{Nemenman02}, is to introduce a family of mixing measures over Pitman-Yor processes such that the resulting Pitman-Yor Mixture (PYM) prior provides an approximately non-informative (i.e., flat) prior over entropy.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:basics}, we introduce the entropy estimation problem and review prior work.
 In Section 3, we introduce the Dirichlet and Pitman-Yor processes and discuss key mathematical properties relating to entropy.
 In Section 4, we introduce a novel entropy estimator based on PYM priors and derive several of its theoretical properties.
 In Section 5, we show compare various estimators with applications to data.